ocean-onion/BDCraft-maybe/docs/configuration.md

 ### Custom Module Chains

-You can create custom module chains by configuring how different modules interact.
+You can create custom module chains by configuring how different modules interact within BDCraft.
 For example, you might want market sales to award both currency and experience points:

 ```yaml
 # In economy.yml